Lulwa-AlMutairi/second-task-iot/README.md

-# second-task-iot
+# mission again
-We created a bot base control panel using html and css.
+In the second task, we created the bot base control panel using html and css.
 The base has a control panel that includes four directions as well as an on/off button.
 The directions are left and right, as well as forward and backward.
 We also created a database with 7 columns, a tariff column and five columns for the four directions, as well as an on/off button.
 Finally, a portable presentation is created and the image is attached